GemHunt/movidius-on-rpi/build.md

 * Change the root password
 * mkdir workspace (Required to because the example programs are hardcoded to use this dir)
 * cd workspace
-* With the movidius repo installs when something did not work I tried again using sudo

 **I followed 12/6/2017 Release:**
 * git clone https://github.com/movidius/ncsdk